AhmedAmin90/directory-of-clinics/README.md

 # General content:

-- Each page contains responsive Header and Footer.
+- Each page contains a responsive Header and Footer.

 # Home page:

-- Box for serach.
+- Box for search.
 - 4 cards display How the website for online clinic reservation works.
-- 3 cards display the most important advantages for using this website.
+- 3 cards display the most important advantages of using this website.

 - ScreenShot for the desktop version of the page:
   ![screenshot](./images/desktop-homepage-screen.png)